Dengue is a viral infection spread by mosquitoes. Symptoms of dengue fever include –

 The test done to check for dengue infection depends on the timing.
 All tests done in the early days of the disease can show negative results.
 However, a decrease in white blood cells (WBC) or a decrease in platelets can indicate a viral infection.

-All the following tests are done in the dengue fever –
+All the following tests are done for dengue fever –

 Molecular Test (PCR) for Dengue Virus